civic-data-design-lab/covidnearyou/blog/content/posts/2020-08-31-who-cares-about-covid-19/index.md

 \[[insert bar graph]](https://chart-studio.plotly.com/~brianwilliams2022/17.embed)

 This visualization shows the difference of percents of cases where race data is known, per state.
-The number represented in each bar is the percent difference in cases with associated race between two different periods: fromJuly 26th to August 26thand from the beginning of data collection up until July 26th.
+The number represented in each bar is the percent difference in cases with associated race between two different periods: from *July 26th to August 26th* and from the beginning of data collection up until July 26th.

 For example, let’s say that a given state’s total cases rose from July to August by x, and of those cases, there is a subsection where race data is unknown.
 Let’s say this subsection of unknown race data increases by y.
 I calculated 1 - (y/x), and compared that same calculation instead with the cumulative period from toward the beginning of the pandemic (late March) to July 26th.

-Some of these values are negative because the total number of Other and Unknown cases actuallyincreasesfrom July to August at a greater percentage compared to the beginning of the pandemic.
+Some of these values are negative because the total number of Other and Unknown cases actually **increases** from July to August at a greater percentage compared to the beginning of the pandemic.
 This is pretty alarming.

 Please note that North Dakota (ND) seems to have a very large value: 87%.
-This is due to the fact that North Dakota only very recently started reporting race data foranyof their cases.
+This is due to the fact that North Dakota only very recently started reporting race data for **any** of their cases.

 But why?